ngoquanghuy99/COVID19-Research/README.md

-# These models are just for research purpose, not reliable to use
+## Covid 19 detection
-# Using Deep learning
+These models are just for research purpose, not reliable to use